-EXCERPT This page is a simplified excerpt from a much more detailed tutorial, Save Yourself from Trigger Points & Myofascial Pain Syndrome
+EXCERPT This page is a simplified excerpt from a much more detailed tutorial about trigger points.

 Muscle knots or “trigger points” are small patches of super-contracted muscle fibres that cause aching and stiffness.
 They can affect performance of the whole muscle, spread pain to adjacent areas, and even cause other trigger points.
-And most minor ones are pretty treatable — self-treatable.
+They seem to be a major and often unsuspected factor in common pain problems like low back pain and neck pain.
+And most minor ones are treatable — self-treatable.

 You can often get even more relief from self-massage than you can get from a massage therapist.
 Professional help can be nice — probably essential now and then — but it can also be extremely cost-effective to learn to save yourself from trigger points.
-It is a safe, cheap, and reasonable approach to self-help for common pain.moreWhen choosing treatments, please be wary of The Three D’s of Quackery: treatments that may be dangerous, dubious, and distracting (costly or time-consuming).
+It is a safe, cheap, and reasonable approach to self-help for common pain.moreWhen choosing treatments, please be wary of Quackery Red Flags: treatments that may be dangerous, dubious, and distracting (costly or time-consuming).
 No pain treatment is perfect, but does it at least make sense?
 Is it safe?
 Cheap?
 Reasonably convenient?

 Self-massage for trigger point massage mostly passes these tests, but it’s not perfect.
 There is controversy and scientific uncertainty about trigger points.
 The phenomenon of sensitive spots on the body is undeniable … but their nature remains somewhat puzzling, and the imagery of a “contracted spot” could just be wrong.
 See Trigger Point Doubts.

 This article does not get into the science and the phenomenon of trigger points — it only introduces the basic principles of treating trigger points with self-massage.
 If you haven’t heard of trigger points before, you might want to look at my huge trigger point tutorial first.